-d) Criteria 4: Compliance with the School Based Assessment (SBA) Requirements of the seven subjects, he must satisfy the SBA requirements for all subjects, including the subjects he has failed.
+d) Criteria 4: Compliance with the School Based Assessment (SBA) Requirements

 Compliance with the SBA requirements will ensure that the learner has satisfied the assessment requirements of each of the subjects, and this will confirm the learner's commitment to the subject.
-Despite the fact that the learner is required to pass only four
+Even though the learner is required to pass only four of the seven subjects, he must satisfy the SBA requirements for all subjects, including the subjects he has failed.